socketsupply/nat-traversal-spec/SPEC.md

 #### Execution

-The first step is to check if the ports can be mapped using `UPnP` or `nat-pmp`.

-Some NATs provide mechanisms for being configured from the application layer.
-These are Universal Plug and Play, NAT-Port Mapping Protocol, and Port Control Protocol (respectively, uPnP, NAT-PMP and PCP).
-All built on UDP.
-UDP is a [message-oriented][F0] [transport layer protocol][W1], ideal for talking to NATs because unlike TCP, it doesn't require a handshake to start communicating.
+Some NATs provide mechanisms for being configured directly.
+This should be the first phase of NAT traversal since its less complex than the phases that will follow.
+The mechanisms we want to use are Universal Plug and Play, NAT-Port Mapping Protocol, and Port Control Protocol (respectively, uPnP, NAT-PMP and PCP), UDP based port mapping protocols.

 In 2005 NAT-PMP (RFC [6886][rfc6886]) was widely implemented, but in 2013 it was superseded by PCP (RFC [6887][rfc6887]).
 PCP builds on NAT-PMP, using the same UDP ports `5350` and `5351`, and a compatible packet format.
 PCP allows an IPv6 or IPv4 host to control how incoming IPv6 or IPv4 packets are translated and forwarded by a NAT or firewall, and also allows a host to optimize its outgoing NAT keep-alive messages.
 This is ideal for reducing infrastructure requirements (no rendezvous servers), saving energy, and reducing network chatter from keep alive requests.
 PCP is widely supported but NAT-PMP will handle most cases related to connecting peers.
 There are many librally licensed open source projects that offer reference implementations, for example [libplum][GH02] or [libpcp][GH01].